highlightjs/highlightjs-ballerina/README.md

 ### With node or another build system

-If you're using Node / Webpack / Rollup / Browserify, etc, simply require the language module, then register it with Highlight.js.
+If you're using Node / Webpack / Rollup / Browserify, etc., simply require the language module, then register it with Highlight.js.

 ```js
 var hljs = require('highlightjs');